How To Get Rid of Perioral Dermatitis

 The best products for treating perioral dermatitis

 Collagen is the most abundant protein in your body, and it promotes skin elasticity, holds together your bones and muscles, protects your organs, provides structure to joints and tendons.
 Adding collagen to your diet will improve the quality of your skin, help with inevitable skin aging, help your gut long term, and help your muscles, joints, tendons, and organs long term.
 Not only has it helped my skin in terms of perioral dermatitis, but it is generally great to add to your diet.
 I mix Vital Proteins Beauty Collagen into my morning pre-food earth-tasting blend of powders (more of that below).
+YOU HAVE TO DRINK COLLAGEN WITH VITAMIN C. Otherwise it won’t absorb.
 Hey, it’s not going to taste like Skittles, but it will be good for your bod!

 I am obsessed with Amazing Grass!
 It’s such a good way to include healthy things into your daily diet in an easy way.
 Green Superfood’s ingredients are all natural and organic ingredients which include organic wheat grass, organic barley grass, organic alfalfa, organic spirulina, organic spinach, organic chlorella (cracked cell-wall), organic broccoli, organic pure acai from Sambazon, organic maca, organic carrot, organic beet, raspberry, rose hips, pineapple, green tea, acerola cherry, organic flax seed powder, apple pectin fiber, F.O.S. (from chicory root), L. acidophilus, alpha and beta amylase, protease, lipase, lactase, cellulase, siberian eleuthero root and peppermint.
 It’s 100% Vegan.
 Again, it’s not only great for perioral dermatitis, but it’s excellent for your health overall.